 In general, standards of hygiene in Sri Lanka are reasonable and visitors who follow a few basic rules should have a completely healthy stay.
 Don't drink tap water or ice made from it - bottled water is available at most hotels.
 Avoid dairy products made with unboiled milk and only eat well-cooked meat and fish, preferably served hot.
-Pork, salad and mayonnaise may carry increased risk.
 Vegetables should be cooked and fruit should be peeled.

 If you take photographs of Buddha statues never pose alongside them.
 This would be considered a sign of disrespect.
-And if you encounter a Buddhist monk distinguished by his yellow robe do not expect him to pose for pictures or attempt to shake hands with him.
+And if you encounter a Buddhist monk (in a yellow robe), please do not expect him to pose for pictures.

 Sri Lanka is a great place to travel with children - the Sri Lankan people love kids and they're welcome almost everywhere.
 Places to stay and eat cater for children as a matter of course.

-There are lots of opportunities for seeing animals, in particular elephants - a great place to take children is the Pinnewala Elephant Orphanage between Kandy and Colombo, although we've heard mixed reports about the treatment of the elephants lately.
+There are lots of opportunities for seeing animals, in particular elephants - there are several elephant orphanages which you can visit.
 The turtle hatcheries on the south coast are also fun for children.
 And if it gets too hot on the coast you can always escape to the cooler hill country.
-All the places we recommend in Kandy and the hill country welcome children.